ISACA CRISC Certification: Enterprise Risk Credibility & Career use 2026

 What Changed in the CRISC 2025 Update

-The November 3, 2025 update is a meaningful refresh, not a cosmetic rename.
-Domain weights shifted: Risk Assessment moved from 20% to 22%, Technology and Security dropped from 22% to 20%.
-Risk Response and Reporting held at 32%, confirming it remains the exam’s center of gravity.
+The November 3, 2025 exam content outline introduced the most significant CRISC refresh since 2021.
+Domain weights shifted: Risk Assessment moved from 20% to 22%, and Technology and Security dropped from 22% to 20%.
+Risk Response and Reporting held firm at 32%, reinforcing ISACA’s continued emphasis on actionable risk communication over pure assessment.

 How AI Is Changing IT Risk Careers